Calling Lekki shooting 'massacre' is debatable - Obi's running mate, Datti

 However, the protesters were later dispersed when men of the Nigerian Police Force fired tear gas into the crowd.

-Although, the police have come out to explain that it resorted to that action when some protesters became aggressive and started blocking free flow of traffic around the corridor.
+Although, the police have come out to explain that they resorted to that action when some protesters became aggressive and started blocking the free flow of traffic around the corridor.

 JOIN OUR PULSE COMMUNITY!